Garrison Frazier: General Sherman's March to the Sea, Savannah's Refugee Crisis, Frazier's "Forty Acres and a Mule" Colloquy

 Secretary of War Edwin M. Stanton suggested to General Sherman that they meet with "the leaders of the local Negro community" to discuss Savannah's refugee crisis, and what the clergymen wanted for their people after the war had concluded.
-On January 12, 1865 at 8:00PM, twenty African-American Baptist and Methodist ministers including Frazier, Ulysses L. Houston, William Gaines, and James D. Lynch met with General Sherman and Secretary Stanton.
+On January 12, 1865 at 8:00PM, twenty African-American Baptist and Methodist ministers including Frazier, Ulysses L. Houston, William Gaines, James D. Lynch (future Secretary of State of Mississippi), and Alexander Harris met with General Sherman and Secretary Stanton.
 The meeting took place at General Sherman's Gothic-style Southern mansion headquarters, the Green-Meldrim House, in Savannah.

 Garrison Frazier, selected by his fellow clergyman as spokesperson, introduced each of his fellow clergymen by name and position in their church.

 After Sherman and Stanton gave the group assurances of protection and provision until the refugees could be settled, Frazier answered twelve questions, eloquently addressing the desires of African-Americans fleeing chattel enslavement.

 According to accounts, Sherman and Stanton were impressed by Frazier's precise reason for the US Civil War, President Lincoln's Emancipation Proclamation, and its implication for African-Americans.
 Frazier is most known for the following "Forty acres and a mule" colloquy:

 Question: "State in what manner you think you can take care of yourselves, and how can you best assist the Government in maintaining your freedom."

 Brother Frazier: "The way we can best take care of ourselves is to have land, and turn it and till it by our own labor–that is, by the labor of the women and children and old men; and we can soon maintain ourselves and have something to spare.
 And to assist the Government, the young men should enlist in the service of the Government, and serve in such manner as they may be wanted.
 (The Rebels told us that they piled them up and made batteries of them, and sold them to Cuba; but we don't believe that.)
 We want to be placed on land until we are able to buy it and make it our own."

 Question: "State in what manner you would rather live–whether scattered among the whites or in colonies by yourselves."